The Magnificent Seven Deadly Sins: Cast

-Sloth
+6. Sloth

-The sixth segment, "Sloth", is written by Spike Milligan.
+"Sloth" is written by Spike Milligan.
 It features a series of silent black and white film clips, with dialogue captions, where people chose to be inactive rather than pursuing a logical course.
 In particular a tramp who refuses to take his hands out of his pockets, as he is holding his walnuts.
 The captions incorporate a running gag on the word "walnut".